Bobby Rush: Trayvon Martin

+Lynching

 Rush twice introduced the Emmett Till Antilynching Act (named for Chicago teenager Emmett Till) to make lynching a federal crime.
 Federal anti-lynching legislation in Congress had been held up for about 100 years, but the Emmett Till Act finally became law in 2022.

 Committee assignments

 In the 115th United States Congress (January 3, 2017, to January 3, 2019):